Dr Ian Anderson

-Ian's main research interest is in the field of Digital Heritage across the archive, library and museum sectors.
-He is interested in particular in examining the relationship between users, creators and information systems in the cultural heritage sector.
-He is concerned with how user evaluation can inform the development of information systems, the influence of organisational culture and communities of practice on the development and use of information systems in practice, digital content creation, and innovative ways of representing information online.
-Ian also has research interests in historical information science and the economic, social and creative impact of Web 2.0 technologies and multimedia design and interaction.
+Ian's main research interest is in examining the relationship between users, creators and information systems across the archive, library and museum sectors.
+In particular he is concerned with how user evaluation, organisational culture and professional practice inform the development and use of information systems.
+He is also interested in digital content creation, and innovative ways of representing information online.
+Ian also has a scholarly interest in history of information science, the economic, social and creative impact of Web 2.0 technologies and multimedia design and interaction.

-Ian is currently PI (with Prof. Ronan Deazley and Prof. Martin Kretschmer, School of Law) on the Copyright and Risk: Scoping the Wellcome Digital Library Project.
+Ian was PI (with Prof. Ronan Deazley and Prof. Martin Kretschmer, School of Law) on the Copyright and Risk: Scoping the Wellcome Digital Library Project.
 This is part of CREATe, the RCUK Centre for Copyright and New Business Models in the Creative Economy.
 The project considers the implications of adopting a risk-based approach to copyright compliance within a large-scale multi-partner digitisation project such as the Wellcome Digital Library, with a view to informing archival practice within a national and international context.

 With Dr Ruggero Lancia (former AHRC Research Fellow in HATII) he worked on the problems posed by curating built environment data in architectural practices, civil engineers and public authorities in the DEDICTE project.